elunna/recipes/entres/braised beef brisket.md

 ### FOR THE SLOW COOKER
 This is the perfect dish to prep in the morning — you'll have dinner waiting for you as soon as you walk in the door from work.
-Add all ingredients to the slow cooker, covering with broth or water just to the top of the meat (it should not require the full 5 cups).
+Add all ingredients to the slow cooker, covering with broth or water just to the top of the meat (it should not require the full 5 cup).
 Cover and cook over low heat for 8 to 9 hours.
 If you have the time, follow the recipe instructions and brown the brisket on the stovetop first for extra flavor.